kjolley/BIGSdb_documentation/dbase_setup.rst

 * max

-  * Maximum value for integer types.
-Special values such as CURRENT_YEAR can be used.
+  * Maximum value for integer and date types.
+Special values such as CURRENT_YEAR and CURRENT_DATE can be used.

 * min

-  * Minimum value for integer types.
+  * Minimum value for integer and date types.

 * optlist